sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/1000 - zapier-getting-started.md

 Create an example Sensible extraction
 ----

-To configure Zapier, you'll use a recent example of a document extraction.
-Follow the steps in [Getting started with out-of-the-box extractions](doc:library-quickstart) to create a JSON extraction from an example 1040 tax form.
+To configure Zapier, you'll use a recent example of a document extraction:

+1. Follow the steps in [Getting started with out-of-the-box extractions](doc:library-quickstart) to create support for the `1040s` document type.

-**Note** Ensure your example extraction contains non-null values for all fields you intend to configure in Zapier.
+2. Download an [example](https://github.com/sensible-hq/sensible-configuration-library/raw/main/templates/Tax%20Forms/1040s/refdocs/1040_2021_sample.pdf) 1040 tax form.

+3. In the Sensible app, click the **Extract** tab.
+Upload the example document, select the `1040s` document type, and run an extraction.

 Create an empty destination database
 ----